karolis2/TechTest/README.md

 * **Advanced** - Slightly more technical tasks and problem solving
 * **Expert** - Tasks with a higher level of problem solving and architecture needed

 ### 1. Filters Section (Standard)

 The users page contains 3 buttons below the user listing - **Show All**, **Active Only** and **Non Active**.
 Show All has already been implemented.
 Implement the remaining buttons using the following logic:
 * Active Only – This should show only users where their `IsActive` property is set to `true`
 * Non Active – This should show only users where their `IsActive` property is set to `false`

+**COMMENT: Just used 2 buttons and each of them passes true or false and makes a query where user IsActive or not.**

 ### 2. User Model Properties (Standard)

 Add a new property to the `User` class in the system called `DateOfBirth` which is to be used and displayed in relevant sections of the app.

+**COMMENT: Simple Date added and desplayed.**

 ### 3. Actions Section (Standard)